Joschua-Conrad/PSumSim/README.md

 }
 ```

-## Information for Reviewers
-In case of acceptance of the provided manuscript, this repository is made available
-publicly under an open-source license.
-Currently, it is solely provided
-for the purpose of reviewing the manuscript at-hand.
-See {std:ref}`infolicense`.

 ## What PSumSim Can Do

 - Create operands for MVM applications as numbers drawn from a random process